The NDIS is now available across NSW.

 The NDIS offers choice and control over what supports are best for you.
 The scheme recognises that every person’s needs and aspirations are unique so a flexible approach is needed to make supports as accessible as possible.

-Before you sign up for the NDIS, you should start thinking about the types of supports that would be best for you.
+Before you consider joining the NDIS, you should start thinking about the types of supports that would be best for you.
 You can start with this handy checklist.

 More information on what supports are available under the scheme can be found on the National Disability Insurance Agency NDIS website.